‘HER FATHER CALLED HER DASCALA

 Fay’s father was Alexander Kalafatis (Kalafat) whose parents came from the island of Koutali.
 Koutali is shaped like a koutala (large spoon) and is just six miles from the larger island of Marmara in the Black Sea.
 Alexander’s family repaired fishing nets and worked on boats.
 He came to the United States around 1917, joined the Army and then sent for his bride, Andromache Chrysostomou, during the population exchange between Greece and Turkey in the 1920s.
 Andromache’s father, Vasilios, owned his own ship trading fish and sponges all the way to the Black Sea and Russia.
 Alexander and Andromache were married in New York as soon as she arrived.
 She never saw her family again except for a brother who settled in St. Paul, Minnesota.
 Andromache had studied at the girls’ school, Ethnikon, Ioakeimeion in Fanari, Constantinople and spoke French, Turkish, Greek and English.
 They were friends with and corresponded with the Zanides (see A CLASS ACT AT CRAWFORDS) family in Seattle, Washington, who urged them to visit Seattle, but then never did.
 They were also acquainted with the Pantages (Pantazis) and Diafos (see MANY STRANGERS, TWO LITTLE KISSES) families in Seattle.
 Andromache told her offspring to never forget that “we come from proud, educated and prosperous people.”
 Andrea was able to enjoy the company of her grandmother until Andromache died in 1980.

-Alexander liked cars and Auburn, Indiana, was the home of the Auburn, Cord and Duesenberg automobile companies.
+Alexander, like many Greek immigrants worked on the railroad.
+Then, with an interest in cars, he discovered Auburn, Indiana, the home of the Auburn, Cord and Duesenberg automobile companies.
 That was the impetus for their move to Auburn where they first lived in an apartment across from KKK (Ku Klux Klan) members, initially a terrifying experience.
 They opened a candy store and Andromache later said if she had a penny for every chocolate she hand-dipped, she would be a millionaire.
 Alexander also opened a movie theater in nearby Garret, Indiana.
 He and his brothers ultimately owned five theaters in Indiana and Ohio.
 Alexander died in his early 50s when he was given the wrong type of blood during a hernia operation.
 The family was devastated.

 Andrea describes her mother Fay as a “firecracker,” and full of life.
 She was one of only five women who studied accounting in the business school at Indiana University.
 She worked for a few companies, including the several movie theaters that her family owned.